Prosecutors can confront Trump about defamation and fraud ruling if he testifies

 “What is the prosecution’s position?”
 Mr Bove asked on Friday.
 “Are they making arguments about sexual misconduct?”

-The allegations outlined in Ms Carroll’s case, which stem from an alleged assault in the 1990s, are “too attenuated, too far back in time to call into question Trump’s credibility in this trial,” according to Mr Bove.
+The allegations outlined in Ms Carroll’s case, which stem from an alleged assault in the 1990s, are “too attenuated, too far back in time to call into question Trump’s credibility in this trial,” Mr Bove argued.

+Prosecutors are allowed to bring up the collapse of the Trump Foundation, which was dissolved by a court order in 2018, with a state decision finding that Mr Trump breached his fiduciary duties, including using his campaign to orchestrate fundraisers, the campaign directing the distribution of funds, and using the foundation to boost his campaign.

-Prosecutors also asked to address felony convictions involving the Trump Organization.
+The judge did not grant prosecutors’ request to address felony convictions involving the Trump Organization.
 Two subsidiaries of his company were convicted in 2022 on 17 counts, including criminal tax fraud, stemming from what prosecutors described as a years-long scheme to avoid paying payroll taxes by compensating top executives with lavish untaxed perks.
 Mr Bove said that the case had nothing to do with Mr Trump.

-Prosecutors also had asked to bring up the collapse of the Trump Foundation, which was dissolved by a court order in 2018, with a state decision finding that Mr Trump breached his fiduciary duties, including using his campaign to orchestrate fundraisers, the campaign directing the distribution of funds, and using the foundation to boost his campaign.